Drive like a girl with Emily Duggan

 Watching other people achieving their dreams; it’s contagious.
 When you see people in the same circumstances you’ve been in kicking ass, it motivates you to do the same.
-I’m a big advocate for women in motorsport, I had no idea until I was in my early 20’s that motorsport wasn’t a gender sport, if I had seen women racing when I was a kid I would of started right then and there!
+I’m a big advocate for women in motorsport, I had no idea until I was in my early 20’s that motorsport wasn’t a gendered sport, if I had seen women racing when I was a kid I would have started right then and there!

 Do you think being a female has made your career harder or easier?
 Why?

 I think in some ways it’s made a few things easier; a lot of people can underestimate you and if you use that to your advantage, then it’s a win.
 I believe it’s all to do with mindset; being a male doesn’t make you a better driver or a winner.
-Hard work, dedication and an undying thirst to win does.
+Hard work, dedication and an undying thirst to win do.

-What sort of advice do you have for someone who wants to go into a male dominated career such as racing?
+What sort of advice do you have for someone who wants to go into a male-dominated career such as racing?

-Don’t think about the gender, just know exactly what you bring to the table.
+Don’t think about gender, just know exactly what you bring to the table.
 The past doesn’t define the future, create history by going after what you want and fight for what you want every damn day.

 I recently bought a Commodore VE that wasn’t running.
 I got under the hood, repaired it, and it passed registration, so they’re my wheels for now.
-I’ve always purchased second hand cars that I could test my mechanical skills on, knock on wood I haven’t broken down yet!
+I’ve always purchased second-hand cars that I could test my mechanical skills on, knock on wood I haven’t broken down yet!

 How do you set and achieve your goals?

 I start with the big ones, then work backwards from there.
-For me it’s important to have a goal planned then break it down to smaller goals which means you can celebrate more often, keep motivated, and let’s be honest celebrating is half the fun.
+For me it’s important to have a goal planned then break it down into smaller goals which means you can celebrate more often, keep motivated, and let’s be honest celebrating is half the fun.